Lukas2357/PyThesis/README.md

-# PyThesis
+# Python Thesis helper

 This python application helps by creating a scientific thesis with LaTeX.
+It